 Slimes can be found in abundance in Caves and upon death they drop Slimeballs.
 Equipping a Slimeball in your hand will make a Frog follow after you in hopes of getting its treat.

 Feeding a Slimeball to 2 different Frogs will initiate Love Mode.
 The Frogs will approach each other and breed together.
 Similarly to how you breed Turtles, they will not simply spawn out a new Frog.
 Instead, one of the Frogs will become pregnant.

 Telling the difference between the pregnant and non-pregnant Frog is a bit hard, but the pregnant Frog will usually move to a nearby body of Water in order to lay out its Frogspawn.

 Frogspawn can only be placed on the surface of Water.
 It isn’t as fragile as Turtle eggs and it won’t break if you or other Mobs walk or swim over them.

 However, they cannot be mined or obtained in any way.
-If you break Frogspawn it will not drop anything and be permanently destroyed.
+If you break Frogspawn it will not drop anything and it will be permanently destroyed.

 Caring for Frogspawn and Tadpoles

 Like I had mentioned, Frogspawn isn’t as fragile as Turtle Eggs and they cannot be broken unless you actually tried to do so on purpose.